Software Technology 1 G (8995.4)

 NOTE 1: The late penalties for Assignment 1 vary from those normally applied by the university - specifically some late re-submissions are permitted, see the relevent assignment documentation for details.

-NOTE2: If the student passes the exam their mark for the unit will be the sum of all the assesment items Assignment 1, Quiz 1, Quiz2, Assignment 2, and Final Exam.
+NOTE2: If the student passes the exam their mark for the unit will be the sum of all the assesment items Assignment 1, Quiz 1, Quiz2, Assignment 2, Lab Journal and Final Exam.

-NOTE6: If the lecturer feels a student is guilty of deliberate unambigous plagarism, the students details and the plagarism details will be passed to the ADE (Assistant Dean Academic) for assesment.
+NOTE6: If the lecturer feels a student is guilty of deliberate unambigous plagarism, the students details and the plagarism details will be passed to the ADE (Associate Dean Education) for investigation.
 Students are refered the the university policy on plagarism in this case..